lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 Version
 -------
-Lubuntu ships with version 0.4.0 Pulse Audio Volume Control.
+Lubuntu ships with version 0.4.0 PulseAudio Volume Control.

 How to launch
 -------------
-To launch pulse audio volume Control from the menu :menuselection:`Sound & Video --> Pulse Audio Volume Control` or run
+To launch PulseAudio Volume Control from the menu :menuselection:`Sound & Video --> PulseAudio Volume Control` or run

 .. code::

    pavucontrol-qt

 from the command line.
-Another way to launch Pulse Audio Volume Control is to  left click on the volume applet in the panel and click the :guilabel:`Mixer` button.
+Another way to launch PulseAudio Volume Control is to  left click on the volume applet in the panel and click the :guilabel:`Mixer` button.